ahbou/ahmed/Readme.md

 I'm Ahmed and I'm 26 years old.
-I'm living in Casablanca, Morocco 🇲🇦 with my Wife 💑
-I have a Master's degree in Information Technology.
+I'm an iOS engineer based in Casablanca, Morocco 🇲🇦 with my Wife 💑 I have a Master's degree in Information Technology.

-I like to write code in Objecive-C and I avoid using Java.
+I mostly use Objective-C and Xcode but I'm starting to experiment with the new and shiny Swift.
-I'm also decent at using Javascript/Jquery with PHP.
+Bu I'm also decent at using Javascript/Jquery.

-I'm working as a freelancer for My Bazar, the French private sales site, making their iOS app.
+I'm trying to learn Ruby on Rails.

+I mostly work as a consultant and I help my clients ship quality apps.

-On my free time, I launched Souwelni an iOS app for Morocco to find restaurant Menus.
+On my free time, I maintain Souwelni an iOS app for Morocco to find restaurant Menus.

 ---

+I'm deep in the Apple ecosystem:
-I use a 13" Mackbook pro with 4GB of RAM.
+* I use a 13" Mackbook pro.

-And I just bought an iPhone 4.
-It's the most beautiful smartphone I've seen!
+* I have an iPhone 5.
+* I just got an iPad mini.